jhgalino/mern-todo-backend/README.md

 # mern-todo-backend

 CRUD API used for a to-do list application, written in [Express](https://expressjs.com/).
+Client app can found [here](https://github.com/jhgalino/mern-todo-frontend).

 ## Dependencies
 Make sure that you have [Node](https://nodejs.org) installed before running this application.